Understanding API Contract Manufacturing in the Modern Era

 Circular Economy & API Manufacturing

 An emerging trend in sustainable manufacturing is the concept of a circular economy, whereby materials are reused, recycled, or repurposed, creating a closed-loop system.
-In terms of API contract manufacturing, this encompasses the following:
+In terms of API contract manufacturing, this encompasses the following:- Recovering and reusing reagents and solvents.

 - Utilizing by-products as feedstock for other chemical processes.